openstack-archive/sahara-image-elements/diskimage-create/README.rst

 be used only for evaluation or testing purposes.
 You can select a different Spark version with commandline option '-s' and Hadoop HDFS version with '-v', but only Cludera CDH versions are available for now.
-For Cloudera you can create ubuntu and centos images with preinstalled cloudera hadoop.
+For Cloudera you can create ubuntu and centos7 images with preinstalled cloudera hadoop.
 You shouldn't specify hadoop version.
-You can create centos, ubuntu, fedora images without hadoop ('plain' image)
+You can create centos7, ubuntu, fedora images without hadoop ('plain' image)

 NOTE for CentOS images (for vanilla, ambari, and cloudera plugins):